batterootesting/wirelesskeyboard/README.md

 TODO:
 -------
-- Shifting focus to Linux version, for use with Raspberry Pi
+- Focus on Linux version for use with Raspberry Pi
 - Fix the broken Windows tester.py - it cannot do a 'live' update of keystrokes pressed.
 May have something to do with threads
-- Capture the time of keystroke, so we can display the time the last keystroke was pressed, which will be useful for unattended tests.

 Updates
 --------